glennawatson/personal-website/input/posts/first-post.md

 - MsBuild.Sdk.Extras
 ---

-Back in August, 2018 I took over the day to day management of the ReactiveUI project.
-ReactiveUI is a cross platform functional style application with support for the Reactive Extensions and DotNet.
+Back in August 2018, I took over the day to day management of the ReactiveUI project.
+ReactiveUI is a cross-platform functional style application with support for the Reactive Extensions and DotNet.
 We support a lot of different platforms which adds complexity when it comes to building and testing our product.

 I have learned a lot over that time.
-In particular we have made a lot of focus on making our CI and DevOps experience much easier for the users to contribute to our project.
+In particular, we have made a lot of focus on making our CI and DevOps experience much easier for the users to contribute to our project.

 I want to share with you our approach on how we handled supporting six very active repositories that all have to support .Net Standard, .Net Core and Xamarin as targets.

 ## Handling the TargetFramework's inside your csproj files

 Overall, we support numerous Xamarin and .Net targets including .Net Core, iOS, Android, Tizen, TVOS, WPF and Winforms.
-We wanted to keep the new .csproj format due to it's numerous advantages but a lot of these `TargetFramework` aren't supported out of the box by the standard MSBuild SDK.
+We wanted to keep the new .csproj format due to its numerous advantages but a lot of these `TargetFramework` are not supported out of the box by the standard MSBuild SDK.

-To assist with this Oren Novotny [MSBuild.Sdk.Extras](https://github.com/onovotny/MSBuildSdkExtras) comes to the rescue.
+To assist with this Oren Novotny's framework [MSBuild.Sdk.Extras](https://github.com/onovotny/MSBuildSdkExtras) comes to the rescue.
 It is a plugin based on the standard MSBuild SDK and expands the support with additional `TargetFramework`.

 To get started at the location of your .sln file add a file called `global.json`.
 This JSON file is used to determine the version of MSBuild.Sdk.Extras NuGet to use throughout your projects in the same sub-folders as the file.
 Place the following contents inside the file: